 Glass, metals and ceramics are all used if required.
 For example, a decorative leaded pane of glass in a cupboard door.

-Treske wardrobe carcases are made using moisture resistant medium density fibreboard with a real wood veneer finish, with veneers available in a wide variety of timbers.
+Treske wardrobe carcases are made using medium density fibreboard with a real wood veneer finish, with veneers available in a wide variety of timbers.
 If you would like something different please say, however veneers are normally used for constructional stability.
 Wardrobe doors are made in solid hard-wood for the more traditional designs, but may also be of veneered MDF, or a combination of veneered panel and solid hardwood, governed by the design of the furniture and its constructional needs. with many different hard woods available to choose from.

 Treske use as standard a lacquer or an oil finish, but coloured oils and different sheen levels of lacquer are also available.
 Treske also stain or fume to produce a desired effect or to match your existing furniture, but this can depend on the wood chosen.
 We will advise you on woods and finishes.